ToolJet/ToolJet/docs/docs/tutorial/workspace-variables.md

 ### Types of variables

-- **Client**: The client variable can be used in widgets and queries.
+- **Client**: The client variable can be utilized in components, queries, and global datasources.

-- **Server**: The server variables can be used with all the queries except the `RunJS`.
-The reason why we don't allow the server variables to be used with the widgets is that these variables are only resolved during the runtime so they're highly secured.
+- **Server**: The server variables can be employed in all queries except for `RunJS` and the connection form for global datasources.
+The restriction on using server variables with components is due to their resolution occurring solely during runtime, ensuring a high level of security.

 :::info
 Variable Type cannot be changed once it has been created.